aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/shema/the-recitation-of-the-shema-translated-by-rabbi-zalman-schachter-shalomi.html.md

 <body>
 Title: קריאת שמע | The Recitation of the Shema, translated by Rabbi Zalman Schachter-Shalomi<br />
 Primary contributor: zalman.schachter-shalomi<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20907">http://opensiddur.org/?p=20907</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20907">http://opensiddur.org/?p=20907</a>
 <p />
 <hr />